iamxyz/LME_Gadgets/README.md

 ***
 ### Updated information on Mar.9, 2020
 To all LME students，currently the ddm mistakes analyst is only a prototype.
 In order to use it, you should download and install the R software developement tools on your computer, the R and RStudio.
 Then make a RMD file in the RStudio, using the source code and input required data into the file which depend on you own answers in the DDM assignment.
 After you finish it, use the knit function in the RStudio to get your own report as a PDF, MS Word or HTML file.
 I will show you the concrete steps in the coming days, if you're interested in it, don't forget to check out my site.
-Thanks ^_^
+If you have any questions or suggestion, please write to me: (Yulong Deng) yldeng@263.net , Thanks ^_^